amanrcy/Feedback_collection/backend/routes/Readme.md

 ## 5. Conclusion

 This Feedback App is a secure and scalable application built with React, Node.js, and MySQL.
-It includes JWT authentication, input validation, and automated testing. 🚀
+It includes JWT authentication, input validation, and automated testing.

-For any improvements, feel free to contribute!